 The Shieldwing takes a leaf out of Breath of the Wild and lets Aloy glide gracefully through the aim and hopefully reach high vantage points or even make a quick getaway.
 Finally, the Diving Mask does exactly what it says on the tin.
 With it, Aloy can search the waters for even longer to discover treasures, secret caves or hide from danger.
 Whether its cool gadgets are a trusty bow & arrow, much like its activities, all the weapons, gadgets, traps and more all serve their purpose and all should be utilised at least once to find what suits you in the Forbidden Lands.

 As you would expect in the sequel, Horizon Forbidden West introduces plenty of new creatures, and political tribes all looking to rule the lands.
 However, as nature in this new world dictates, it’s the machines that dominate this earth.
 We have some of the old favourites such as the Thunderjaw, Behemoths, Scorchers and more.
-I’ll only name a few because discovering new creatures is part of the joy in this game.
+I’ll only name a few because discovering new creatures is part of the joy of this game.
 As you may have seen in the trailers you will encounter the Raptor-like Clawstriders, the viper-inspired Slitherfangs as well as the annoying Burrows.
 You’ll marvel at the wonder of at least one creature in this sequel, that’s until the shite charges right at you and kills you.

 Thankfully, when you do die, the loading times (at least on PS5) are super quick and you’ll be back into the action in no time.
-Speaking of the PS5, this version of Horizon Forbidden West makes fantastic use of the haptic feedback and adaptive triggers.
+Speaking of the PS5, this version of Horizon Forbidden West makes fantastic use of haptic feedback and adaptive triggers.
 However, much like any game that takes advantage of the DualSense controller features, it’s hard to explain.
 So, if you haven’t already, you’ll get an opportunity to experience them soon.

 What you can experience, regardless of whether you play on PS4 or PS5 is the amazing soundtrack and wonderfully acted voice cast.
 I can hand on heart say that the soundtrack to the Horizon series is easily one of my favourites of all time.
 It’s so soothing to listen to the sounds and take in the ambience as you explore the world.
 The soundtrack also knows exactly when to crank up the tension when it’s needed.
-It says a lot to say that I use the Horizon soundtracks to chill out at home when I’m feeling stressed.
+It says a lot to say that I use the Horizon soundtrack to chill out at home when I’m feeling stressed.

 Furthermore, much like the first game, all the voice actors do an amazing job in the sequel.
 And I’m not just talking about the brilliance of Ashley Burch as Aloy and Lance Riddick as Sylens.
 Literally, everyone does an incredible job lending their voice talents.
 From the main cast to a side quest deliverer, from top to bottom, the cast of Horizon Forbidden West stands out from the crowd like no other.